 All sponsors receive information on their students and work samples, as well as monthly general updates about the schools and organization.
 Level 2 and 3 sponsors have access to director Caitlin McHale Floreal’s personal blog.

-So far for the 2021-2022 school year, which starts in September, we have 114 of our 250 students sponsored.
-Here is the breakdown:
+So far for the 2022-2023 school year, which started in September, we have 206 of our 250 students fully sponsored.
+We are urgently seeking more student sponsors to be able to realistically complete the school year.

 FUN FACT: In the United States public school system, the cost of sending one student to school each year is over $12,000.
 Read more…

-UPDATE: We have more students than we expected; over 250.
-This may be because of an increased number of Haitians seeking refuge in the Dominican Republic during these extra difficult times in Haiti.
+UPDATE: We have more students than ever before because of an increased number of Haitians seeking refuge in the Dominican Republic during these extra difficult times in Haiti.
 Read more…